kerry0976/Class-Project-Report/README.md

    **Investigation of Minimum Length of Supersonic 2D Nozzle Design Using the Method of Characteristics**

-   *Summary: Using Method of Characteristics to investiggate the minimum length of a supersonic 2D nozzle design.*
+   *Summary: Using Method of Characteristics to investigate the minimum length of a supersonic 2D nozzle design.*

 ## 2) Macroeconomic Analysis taught by Michael Marlow ##